LF2L/lf2l.github.io/collections/_green-fablab/en/stages/smart-collector.md

 ## Goal

-The main goal of the project is **to create a local network for distributed recycling** using a smart collector open hardware as driver.
-Moreover, to establish the organizational analysis to assure this experimentation.
+The main goal of the project is **to create a demonstrator of local network for distributed recycling**, identifying the organizational aspects and main drivers to evaluate this approach.

 ## Missions